Dimension drop of harmonic measure for some finite range random walks on Fuchsian Schottky groups

 \begin{theorem}[Reduced infinite words are hidden markov] There exists a Markov chain \(x_1,x_2,\ldots\) on \(\prefix(\supp(\mu)) \setminus \lbrace \varepsilon\rbrace\) such that

 exists, belongs to \(\Sigma^\omega_R\) almost surely, and has distribution \(\nu_{\Sigma^\omega_R}\). \end{theorem}

 Theorem \ref{reducedhiddenmarkovtheorem} implies in particular that \(\nu_{\Sigma^\omega_R}\) is a hidden Markov measure.
-This result follows from the recent work on coloured random walks \cite{bordenave-dubail}.
-The construction we give for the Markov lift is roughly equivalent to the discussion in \cite[Section 1.2]{bordenave-dubail} though our proof is different.
+This result follows from the recent work on coloured random walks \cite{bordenave-dubail} though our proof is different.
 Since we need the specific statement above for what follows, we present the details in the present section.